Greetings!

 I am pleased with the result.
 Everything works quickly and does not lag.

-LinuxGSM has many advanced settings, such as integration with Telegram and Slack for notifications, but some functionality still needs to be improved.
+LinuxGSM has many additional settings, such as integration with Telegram and Slack for notifications, but some functionality still requires improvement.

 In general, I recommend to use!